Click here for a printable version of the Faculty Housing Program (PDF)

 Rental is on a monthly basis subject to the terms and conditions set forth in the Rollins College Rental Agreement.
 The rental agreement must be signed prior to assuming occupancy.
 Because the college's primary purpose is to meet the newcomer's housing needs, there is a general policy of limiting occupancy in college housing up to three (3) years.
 The specific application of the three-year policy is defined in each individual's rental agreement with the college.

 Priority in housing assignments shall be given to new full-time, tenure-track faculty relocating to the area to begin employment with the College.
-Exceptions to this priority designation may be made on a case by case basis as determined by the Dean of the Faculty.
+Exceptions to this priority designation may be made on a case by case basis as determined by the Deans of A&S, CPS, or Crummer.
 An applicant's priority status may be adjusted in light of the applicant's particular circumstances, including, but not limited to, the suitability and timing of the applicant's current housing situation.
 When applicants exceed available units, a lottery system will be used to determine occupancy.
-The lottery criteria will be based on the strategic priorities of Arts and Sciences as identified by the Dean of the Faculty.
+The lottery criteria will be based on the strategic priorities of A&S, CPS, or Crummer as identified by the appropriate Dean.

 College-owned housing will be offered to incoming personnel based on the availability date of the particular unit.
 Vacant accommodations will not be held or reserved for extended periods unless covered by a Rental Agreement and deposit.
 All eligible and interested parties must fill out and submit the Faculty Housing Application.
 The Residential Property Manager will then contact interested parties.